Band of Brothers (miniseries): Plot

-Over the course of ten episodes, Band of Brothers depicts a dramatized account of Easy Company's ("Easy" Stands for radio call for "E") exploits during World War II.
+Over the course of ten episodes, Band of Brothers depicts a dramatized account of Easy Company's (Note: The company is referred to as "Easy" after the radio call for "E" in the phonetic alphabet used during World War II.) exploits during World War II.

 Episodes include their training at Camp Toccoa, the American airborne landings in Normandy, Operation Market Garden, the Siege of Bastogne, the invasion of Germany, the liberation of the Kaufering concentration camp, the taking of the Kehlsteinhaus (Eagle's Nest) in Berchtesgaden, the occupation of Germany, and finally the war's end.

 Richard Winters is the central character, shown working to accomplish the company's missions and keep his men together and safe.
 While the series features a large ensemble cast, each episode generally focuses on a single character, following his action.

 As the series is based on historical events, the fates of the characters reflect those of the people on whom they are based.
 Many either die or sustain serious wounds, which lead to their being sent home.
 Other soldiers recover after treatment in field hospitals and rejoin their units on the front line.
 Their experiences, and the moral, mental, and physical hurdles they must overcome, are central to the story's narrative.

 It follows the story from their initial training starting in 1942 to the end of World War II.
 They parachuted behind enemy lines in the early hours of D-Day in support of the landings at Utah beach, participated in the liberation of Carentan, and again parachuted into action during Operation Market Garden.
 They also liberated a concentration camp and were the first to enter Hitler's mountain retreat in Berchtesgaden.